aidantr/FuzzyCRegression.jl/docs/src/package.md

 An FCR model is fit using `fit(y,X,G,m,...)`.
 The arguments are
   - `y` a vector holding values of the dependent variable
-  - `X` a matrix holding values of the independent variable(s) that will have heterogeneous coefficients.
-The default is a constant term, which will estimate "group fixed effects"
+  - `X` a matrix holding values of the independent variable(s) that will have heterogeneous coefficients (the default is a constant term, which will estimate a fixed effect for each group)
   - `Z` a matrix holding values of the independent variable(s) that will have homogeneous coefficient
   - `G` number of groups
   - `m` regularization parameter (greater than 1), where group assignment becomes binary as $m \rightarrow 1$
+  -